More "Senior" (F1)

 time, requiring a strong arm down the straight.
 Ian also said

-that the car was so fast because it was so much lighter and easier to
+that the car was so fast because it was much lighter and easier to

 beside Jim Berg's famous super-powerful # 471.
 The Fiat was